tounektimohamed/project-e-commerce/README.md

 ## Contributing 🤝

 Contributions are welcome!
-Feel free to open issues or submit pull requests to improve the project.
+Feel free to open issues or submit pull requests to improve the project:)